 Starting September 2018.

-Our ‘Foundation Degree with Integrated Foundation Entry’ courses are validated by the University of Central Lancashire and are designed for those who want to study for a foundation degree, but don’t have the necessary formal qualifications to start just yet.
+Our ‘Foundation Degree with Optional Integrated Foundation Entry’ courses are validated by the University of Central Lancashire and are designed for those who want to study for a foundation degree, but don’t have the necessary formal qualifications to start just yet.

 This makes them an ideal option if: